daniel-iwaniec/esploro/README.md

 * I would more precisely handle invalid CSV files and present those errors/exceptions on frontend

 I tried to show some more _advanced_ concepts using `TransactionReader`

-You can also look at my other PHP repositories to see more architectural patterns, I just couldnt fit that into ~3hour task